For The City

 The principle of loving our neighbors as ourselves (Mark 12:31) and caring for the most vulnerable among us demands that we stand up against the horror that is human trafficking, from which less than 1% of victims are currently ever rescued.
 To that end, we partner with local organizations that seek to rescue, rehabilitate, and restore victims of human trafficking.

-Partnerships: One Voice
+Partnership: One Voice

 References: Gen 1:27; Exo 21:16; Deut 10:18; 24:7; 27:19; Ps 35:10; 68:5-6; 82:3-4; 146:9; Prov 31:8-9; Isa 1:17; 58:6-7; 61:1; Eze 34:16; Zech 7:10; Matt 25:40; Mark 12:31; 1 Tim 1:9-11; James 1:27

-Family, Foster, & Orphan Care
+Foster, Adoption, and Orphan Care

 Partnerships: Texas Girls and Boys Ranch, Buckner